smolinari/quasar-docker/README.md

 `docker exec -ti <name_of_your_container> sh`

-Replace <name_of_your_container> with the name of your running container.
+Replace `<name_of_your_container>` with the name of your running container.
 If you don't know the name of your container, run

 `docker-compose ps`

 ### Run the Quasar dev server

-NOTE: if you didn't have a project already started, skip to [Initialize a project](#initializing-a-new-project) step.
+NOTE: if you didn't have a Quasar project already started, skip to the [Initializing a new project](#initializing-a-new-project) step.

 If you added the files to your project, once you've ran the `exec` command, you should be in `/home/node/app`